TianleCao/RAISR-for-MR-Image/README.md

 **test**: script for testing
 **RMSE**: a self-implemented function for Root Mean Squared Error (RMSE)

-For confidentiality reasons, the training data we use cannot be uploaded, anyone who is interested can use your own gray-scale image.
-Right now it only support .mat files.
+For confidentiality reasons, the training data we use cannot be uploaded.
+Anyone who is interested can use your own gray-scale image.
+Right now it only support *.mat files.
 ## Results
 ![Alt text](result.png)